gimbalabs/csk-003/README.md

 ---

 ## Part 2: Party Like It's 1999
+To prepare to build a modern app, let's go back in time to build a basic web page using HTML, CSS and JavaScript.
 1. If you're brand new to GitHub, take a look at [CSK #001](https://workshopmaybe.com/learn/cardano-starter-kits/starter-kit-001/starter-kit-001a/)
 2. Follow along with [this video]()
 3. When you're ready, copy the template repository [CSK #003a](https://github.com/GimbaLabs/csk003a) to your GitHub account

 ---

-## Part 3: You Have Superpowers
+## Part 3: Now We're Cooking
-I find that preparing to make software is much harder than writing the code itself.
-In this part, we're going to take a whirlwind tour of how to get ready to build something.
+When you're getting started, you might find that preparing to make software is harder than writing the code itself.
+Let's take a whirlwind tour of how to get ready to build something.

 The tools we'll use are choices, and we could choose others ([except perhaps for Node.js](https://medium.com/techinpieces/a-world-without-node-js-12fec4b18733)).
 Here, I'm choosing tools that are popular and accessible.
 If you're wondering what else is out there, follow that curiosity!
 Soon, you'll be replacing your Netflix diet by reading documentation and watching tutorial videos on all the different options.